 Finally, I would like to make a special reference to the excellent local cuisine of Corfu.
 Bourdetto (local fish dish), Panada (barley bread with oil, tomato paste, onions and herbs), Sofrito (white sauce and herbs served with mashed potatoes) and the famous Pastitsada (beef and chicken and pasta) are just a few of the famous Corfu dishes.
 While on the island you will taste some excellent local beers as well as the famous Corfiot liqueur Kum Kouat.

-With all these and many more pictures, tastes and feelings, I say goodbye to my favorite island of Corfu.
+With all these and many more pictures, tastes and feelings, I say goodbye to my favourite island of Corfu.
 Every time I have to leave, I promise myself that I will visit Corfu again, very very soon!

 *Maria Athanasopoulou is Founder of Respond on Demand, a company promoting Greek tourism to travel agents abroad and co-founder of Top Tourism, a non-profit company promoting Greek tourism and culture.
 She is also an ambassador for Greece to the World Food Travel Association.